-- Complete automatic sprinkler system. - Fire alarm system monitored by the UWM University Housing facilities staff and a 24-hour central station monitoring service (it dials out to Emergency 24, not University Police). - Smoke detector in each resident room and each suite has an alarm and strobe light located in the hallway or common area within the suite or apartment. - Egress corridors and stairwells are fire rated.
+- Complete automatic sprinkler system. - Fire alarm system monitored by the UWM University Housing facilities staff and a 24-hour central station monitoring service. - Smoke detector in each resident room and each suite has an alarm and strobe light located in the hallway or common area within the suite or apartment. - Egress corridors and stairwells are fire rated.